kachadarshan/Reactnative-Demo/README.md

    --> Here we learn how to implement how to apply payment gateway in react native application

    --> And how to create razorpay account and how to create razor pay key id.

+# Reduxtoolkit AppDemo(State Management)
+   -->  implement npm pacakges of reduxtoolkit

+   -->Important Topic
+      - Store
+      - CreateSlice  --> all reducers write in this (Application all features) --> useDispatch(data) ---this methods send data to store --> useSelector( callbackfun) --- this methods used to retrive data from store --> Provider --this wrapped all apps to state management